 Making the decision whether to cohabit before marriage requires careful consideration for all couples.
-Getting the decision right could make the difference between the success and failure for a long-term relationship, while getting it wrong can spell disaster.
+Getting it right will increase the chance of achieving a successful long-term relationship, while getting it wrong can spell disaster.

 Research shows that nearly half of all couples decide to cohabit before they enter wedlock.
-Of those living together, 40 percent will go on to marry within three years.
+Of those who live together, 40 percent will go on to marry within three years.
 Out of those who do marry, 27 percent will have divorced within five years of tying the knot.

-There are certainly pros and cons when it comes to living together before marriage.
+There are certainly advantages and disadvantages when it comes to living together before marriage.
 I have listed the main ones below.

 - Sharing the financial burdens is much easier with two of you in a household.
 Splitting the rent and living costs like energy bills makes life more affordable.
 Plus saving for that down payment on a house or car suddenly seems much more attainable.